nucypher/nucypher/docs/source/architecture/contracts.md

 * `PolicyManager` Holds a policy's fee and distributes fee by periods
 * `Upgradeable` Base contract for [upgrading](upgradeable_proxy_contracts)
 * `Dispatcher` Proxy to other contracts.
 This provides upgrading of the `MinersEscrow` and `PolicyManager` contracts
 * `UserEscrow` Locks tokens for predetermined time.
-Tokens will be unlocked after specified time and all tokens can be used as a stake in the `MinersEscrow` contract
+Tokens will be unlocked after specified time and all tokens can be used as stake in the `MinersEscrow` contract

 ## Deployment Procedure

 1. Deploy `NuCypherToken` with all future supply tokens
 2. Deploy `MinersEscrow` with a dispatcher targeting it
 3. Deploy `PolicyManager` with its own dispatcher, also targeting it
 4. Transfer reward tokens to the `MinersEscrow` contract.
-These tokens are future mining rewards, and initial allocations.
+These tokens are future mining rewards, and initial allocations
 5. Run the `initialize()` method to initialize the `MinersEscrow` contract
 6. Set the address of the `PolicyManager` contract  in the `MinersEscrow` by using the `setPolicyManager(address)`
 7. Pre-deposit tokens to the `MinersEscrow` if necessary:
 	* Approve the transfer tokens for the `MinersEscrow` contract using the `approve(address, uint)` method.
 The parameters are the address of `MinersEscrow` and the amount of tokens for a miner or group of miners;
 	* Deposit tokens to the `MinersEscrow` contract using the `preDeposit(address[], uint[], uint[])` method.
-The parameters are the addresses of token miner, the amount of tokens for each miner and the periods during which tokens will be locked for each miner
+The parameters are the addresses of the miners, the amount of tokens for each miner and the periods during which tokens will be locked for each miner
 8. `UserEscrowLibraryLinker`, `UserEscrowProxy` TBD
 9. Pre-deposit tokens to the `UserEscrow` if necessary:
 	* Create new instance of the `UserEscrow` contract